Texas Administrative Code

 (2) a copy of the formal accreditation certificate; and

-(3) any correspondence or updates to or from the accrediting organization which impact the provider's status.
+(3) any correspondence or updates to or from the accrediting organization that impact the provider's status.

 (m) Subscription or Membership Services.
-An EMS provider that operates or intends to operate a subscription or membership program for the provision of EMS within the provider's service area shall meet all the requirements for an EMS provider license as established by the Health and Safety Code, Chapter 773, and the rules adopted thereunder, and shall obtain department approval prior to soliciting, advertising or collecting subscription or membership fees.
-To obtain department approval for a subscription or membership program, the EMS provider shall:
+An EMS provider that operates or intends to operate a subscription or membership program for the provision of EMS within the provider's service area must meet all the requirements for an EMS provider license as established by, and rules adopted under, Texas Health and Safety Code Chapter 773.
+An EMS provider must obtain department approval prior to soliciting, advertising, or collecting subscription or membership fees.
+To obtain department approval for a subscription or membership program, the EMS provider must complete the following.

-(A) The County Judge must provide written authorizations, if subscriptions are to be sold throughout a county.
+(A) The county judge must provide written authorization if subscriptions are to be sold throughout a county.

-(C) If an EMS provider is not the primary emergency provider in any area where they are going to sell a subscription plan, written notification must be provided to the participants receiving subscription plan stating that the EMS Provider is not the primary emergency provider in this area.
-A copy of this documentation should be provided to the primary emergency provider and the department within 30 days before the beginning of any enrollment period.
+(C) If an EMS provider is not the primary emergency provider in any area where they are going to sell a subscription plan, written notification must be provided to the participants receiving a subscription plan stating the EMS provider is not the primary emergency provider in that area.
+A copy of this documentation must be provided to the primary emergency provider and the department within 30 days before the beginning of any enrollment period.

 (2) Submit a copy of the contract used to enroll participants.

-(3) The EMS provider shall maintain a current file of all advertising for the service.
-Submit a copy of all advertising used to promote the subscription service within 30 days before the beginning of any enrollment period.
+(3) Maintain a current file of all advertising for the service and submit a copy of all advertising used to promote the subscription service within 30 days before the beginning of any enrollment period.

 (4) Comply with all state and federal regulations regarding billing and reimbursement for participants in the subscription service.